akirby23/halloween-memory-game/README.md

 - [Stack Overflow](stackoverflow) was consulted regularly for help with writing HTML, CSS & JavaScript and troubleshooting issues.
 - Inspiration was taken from [developedbyed](https://www.youtube.com/@developedbyed)'s [Memory Card Game Tutorial](https://www.youtube.com/watch?v=-tlb4tv4mC4&t=2180s) to generate the game's cards using JavaScript.
 - Inspiration was taken from the [Love Maths](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode) project to create event listeners for the modal buttons by targeting their data types in if/else statements.
+- Button styling was inspired by button 50 on [getcssscan.com](getcssscan.com/css-buttons-examples).

 ### Media